oar-team/oar/sources/extra/orpheus/modules/orpheus.rst

 Limitations:
 ------------

- * Interactive job cannot be supported (be definition).
+ * Interactive job cannot be supported (by definition).
  * No besteffort and kill/delete job (in todo)
  * does not read oar.conf for db parameters and almighty port (hardcoded)
  * not validated/extensively tested (very experimental)